 COVID-19: Only the two of us work here, and we have been practicing social distancing since mid-March.
 We're following all federal and state health guidelines.

 A favorite wild fruit of our family – sweet and enjoyable to pick.

 This low-growing shrub prefers well-drained, acidic soils.
 Beautiful fall color.
 Vaccinium pallidum is the more common species of lowbush blueberry in our area, found in oak- and pine-dominated acidic habitats.

 A good nectary for native bees and other pollinators.

-Two plants are recommended for cross-pollination and fruiting.
+A minimum of two plants are recommended for cross-pollination and fruiting.